karmaniverous/entity-manager/.stan/system/stan.requirements.md

   - Dedupe by entity uniqueProperty (stringified) and sort by sortOrder.
   - Dehydrate the new pageKeyMap to a string[]; compress to pageKeyMap string; return { count, items, pageKeyMap }.
   - Notes:
-    - No built-in fan-out throttling relative to remaining limit; callers should tune pageSize/throttle for scale.
+    - No built-in fan-out reduction relative to remaining limit in the query loop.
     - Only validates that rehydratePageKeyMap succeeds; shardQueryMap keys must correspond to valid index tokens.

 Logging and errors

 - The EntityManager accepts an injected logger implementing { debug, error } (console by default).
 - All helper functions attempt to log debug details on success and error details on failure; errors are rethrown.

 Type surface (selected)

 - Exported from src/EntityManager/index.ts via src/index.ts:
   - BaseConfigMap, Config, ConfigMap, ParsedConfig, ValidateConfigMap
   - EntityItem, EntityRecord, EntityKey, EntityToken